jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

 | ------ | ------- |
 | `bool` | `false` |

-Setting this to `true` will remove the alphanumeric ID added to the end of filenames by some websites like  `cyberdrop.me`.
+Setting this to `true` will remove the alphanumeric ID added to the end of filenames by some websites.

+This option only works for URLs from `cyberdrop.me`.

 Multipart archive filenames will be corrected to follow the proper naming pattern for their format.